What is farsightedness?

 Children with this problem may have no symptoms.
 But a child with more severe farsightedness may:

-A routine eye exam by an ophthalmologist or optometrist can show whether you are farsighted.
-The eye exam includes questions about your eyesight and a physical exam of your eyes.
-Ophthalmoscopy, tonometry, a slit lamp exam, and other vision tests are also part of a routine eye exam.
+A routine eye exam by an ophthalmologist or optometrist can show if you're farsighted.
+The exam includes questions about your eyesight and a physical exam of your eyes.
+Other vision tests, such as a slit lamp exam, may also be done.

 Most farsighted people don't need treatment.
 Your eyes can usually adjust to make up for the problem.
 But as you age and your eyes can't adjust as well, you will probably need eyeglasses or contact lenses.
 (Glasses or contact lenses can help at any age if farsightedness is more than a mild problem.)